Most

 Station, 33 Main Street, Windham, ME, as we'll begin with a

-Following the presentation, will be the regular business meeting and planning session for the upcoming Winter Field Day.
+Following the presentation, will be the regular business meeting and a planning session for the upcoming Winter Field Day

 |